vupolcom/VU-Election-Study/docs/reports/wave3/wave3.md

 alignment](Media_performance_by_alignment.csv)\]

 Notice of parties (visibility) does not really depend on the ideological alignment of the respondent.

-Evaluation of their media performance does
-differ: leftist voters are overall more critical of rightist parties.
-Rightist voters were a bit more critical of GL, SP, D66 and PvdA, but this has mostly converged.
+Evaluation of their media performance does differ: leftist voters are overall more critical of rightist parties, especially of PVV and FvD, while rightist voters are more critical of GL, SP, D66 and PvdA

 The Undecided Voter
 ===================